-The Nation faces a wide array of natural hazards that threaten its safety, security, economic well-being, and natural resources.
-To balance short-term development pressures and long-term sustainability goals, public officials need a clear understanding of societal vulnerability to threats and of strategies for increasing resilience.
-Societal vulnerability and resilience to natural hazards are complex phenomena involving the exposure, sensitivity and adaptive capacity of coupled human-environmental systems in light of potential land change.
-Vulnerability and resilience are functions of (1) existing patterns of land use, cover, and condition, (2) socioeconomic conditions, (3) likely future patterns of land change (both planned and emergent), and (4) current efforts to mitigate, adapt to, or prepare for potential land change.
+Our country faces a wide array of natural hazards that threaten its safety, security, economic well-being, and natural resources.
+To minimize future losses, communities need a clear understanding of how they are vulnerable to natural hazards and of strategies for increasing their resilience.
+Vulnerability and resilience are influenced by (1) how communities choose to use hazard-prone land, (2) pre-existing socioeconomic conditions, (3) likely future patterns of land change, and (4) current efforts to reduce and manage risks.

 The objective of this project is to develop new ways of assessing and communicating community vulnerability and resilience to natural hazards.
 This work supports core elements of the USGS mission that focus on understanding land change and minimizing life loss and property damage from natural disasters.
 The project has completed work on all types of natural hazards, from sudden-onset extreme events (earthquakes, tsunamis, volcano lahars) to chronic events (sea level rise, coastal erosion).

 Nathan Wood PhD, Research Geographer